illegibility: can America write?

 pharmacists have difficulty reading 93% of the prescriptions they receive.

-20% of prescriptions defeat all attempts to read them
+Even in hospitals, 20% of prescriptions defeat all attempts to read them.

 Click here for "Deadly Handwriting" -- how a doctor's scrawl caused brain injury, then death, to a patient.